 Respect in the workplace

-All Product School participants must respect their colleagues, supervisors, subordinates and all others associated with Product School.
+All Product School participants must respect their colleagues, supervisors, subordinates, fellow students and all others associated with Product School.
 Discriminatory behavior, harassment, or victimization of any kind will not be tolerated.
 Participants should conform with our equal opportunity policy in all aspects of their work, from recruitment and performance evaluation to interpersonal relations.

 Discrimination & Harassment